 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

-Accepted Infraspecific Names (2) (Updated on 12-12-21): *Platycerium bifurcatum subsp. bifurcatum (autonym), Platycerium bifurcatum subsp. willinckii (T.Moore) Hennipman & M.C.Roos. *When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
-I am not sure how the species and the autonym can have different synonyms… The species, autonym, and subspecies have their own synonyms.
+Accepted Infraspecific Names (2) (Updated on 1-10-23): *Platycerium bifurcatum subsp. bifurcatum (autonym), Platycerium bifurcatum subsp. willinckii (T.Moore) Hennipman & M.C.Roos. *When an infraspecific taxon is named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
+All have their own list of synonyms.

 The genus, Platycerium Desv., was named and described by Nicaise Auguste Desvaux in Mémoires de la Société Linnéenne de Paris in 1827.

-As of 12-12-21 when this page was last updated, Plants of the World Online by Kew lists 17 species in the Platycerium genus.
+As of 1-10-23 when this page was last updated, Plants of the World Online lists 17 species in the Platycerium genus.
 It is a member of the plant family Polypodiaceae with 68 genera.
 Those numbers could change as updates are made on POWO.